CyCraft/blitzar/packages/docs/src/pages/BlitzForm/Basics.md

 # Basics

-`<BlitzForm />` is a component that allows you to easily create forms by passing an object with a schema on how you want the form to look.
+`<BlitzForm />` is a Vue component that allows you to easily create forms by passing an object with a schema on how you want the form to look.
 By merely passing a schema array you can easily generate entire forms!
 No more writing clunky HTML forms! 🎉

+> BlitzForm is a BYOC form generator!
+(Bring Your Own Components)

 ## Schema